 5. Change the port configuration.
 Because the configuration for both instances is the same, you need to change the configuration of one to be able to start them both.

 To do this, edit the holodeckb2b.xml file in «B»/conf.
 In the file change the port number in the following element:

 We recommend changing the port number to 9090 as this number is already included in the examples.

 6. Define the environment variable JAVA_HOME to indicate where the Java run time is located.

-To enable a push from instance A (sender) to instance B (receiver), copy only the ex-pm-push-init.xml file from the examples directory to the «A»/conf/pmodes directory and copy the ex-pm-push-resp.xml file from the examples directory to the «B»/conf/pmodes directory.
+To enable a push from instance A (sender) to instance B (receiver), copy only the ex-pm-push-init.xml file from the examples directory to the «A»/repository/pmodes directory and copy the ex-pm-push-resp.xml file from the examples directory to the «B»/repository/pmodes directory.